WPP-Public/Potato-ACE/src/ace/components/select/README.md

 ### Select with dynamic options

 In this example the Select instantiates with an empty `<ul>` that can be populated with options using **Add option**.
 The first option can be removed using the **Remove option**.
 Both these buttons dispatch the `ace-select-update-options` event that updates the Listbox and the trigger text.
-The extra JavaScript code to achieve this is also included below.
+The extra JavaScript code required by this example is also included below.

 ```html
 <button id="add-option">